itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

 ### Typography

-The main font used in the site is Raleway, with Sans Serif as the fallback font in case Ralway is not being imported correctly.
-Cabin is used for the headings, as suggested by Google Fonts for appropriate pairings with Raleway, with Sans Serif as fallback.
-The Qahiri font has been chosen for the site logo with Sans Serif used again as fallback.
+The main font used in the site is Roboto, with Arial then Sans Serif as the fallback fonts in Roboto is not being imported correctly.

 ### Wireframes